ogulcanturan/Ogu.Dal/src/Ogu.Dal.Abstractions/README.md

-# Ogu.Dal.MongoDb
+# Ogu.Dal.Abstractions

-This library provides a structured repository pattern and abstractions for interacting with MongoDb databases
+This library provides abstractions for various Dal components used in the Ogu libraries

 **Links:**
 - [GitHub](https://github.com/ogulcanturan/Ogu.Dal)